cmumford/RTClib/README.md

 ## Developer Notes

-The implementation is largely platform independent, platform specific code is restricted to a few files.
-Support for Arduino might be re-added n the future.
+The implementation is largely platform independent.
+Platform specific code is restricted to a few files, and support for Arduino might be re-added n the future.

 ### Code formatting